-Cloud Office servers by default attempt a TLS connection for both in and outbound email.
-For outgoing mail (any of our servers sending to external MX servers), we perform TLS if it is advertised by the remote server.
-When performing outgoing TLS, our servers are permissive with the certificate (in other words, if the site is using an untrusted or self-signed certificate, as long as it is a working certificate, we should still accept it).
+Cloud Office servers, by default, attempt a TLS connection for both in and outbound email.
+For outgoing mail (any of our servers sending to external MX servers), we perform TLS if the remote server advertises it.
+When performing outgoing TLS, our servers are permissive with the certificate.
+In other words, if the site is using an untrusted or self-signed certificate, as long as it is a working certificate, we should still accept it.

 Our outgoing SMTP servers use TLS in an opportunistic fashion.
 This means that our servers attempt to open an SMTP transaction with the recipient server by using TLS.
-If TLS cannot be successfully connected, the communication defaults back to an unencrypted transmission of the data, also referred to as PLAINTEXT.
+If TLS cannot connect successfully, the communication defaults back to an unencrypted transmission of the data, also referred to as PLAINTEXT.